lukesutton/uut/README.md

 Can you write CSS using pure Swift?
 Maybe?
 Let's find out!

+## Please Note

+* I don't know what I'm doing
+* This isn't useful for real work yet
+* It's not even a library!
+* I would be happy to hear any suggestions, so feel free to open a ticket with comments or issues

 ## Selectors

 Selectors can be constructed in a way that's — mostly — type-safe.
 Also, because the selectors are Swift values, they can be passed around as arguments to functions, stored and composed together .